 One of my favorite things to eat for lunch or dinner on a cold day is black bean soup!

-I guess it all goes back to when I was working in Newport Beach.
+I guess it all goes back to when I was working in Newport Beach, California.

 There was this little restaurant tucked away in between industrial offices in the harbor.
 It was a hard to find place if you hadn’t been there with someone who knew where they were going.
 You had to walk through the kitchen in order to get to the 8 tables on the back patio area, which was the only area to sit.
 There was an elderly woman who was the waitress.
 (I’m sure she was also the owner).
-You had to have a ample amount of time for lunch because the sweet woman was a slow walker (this all added to the wonderful charm of this restaurant).
-Anyways, I digressed.
-They had the best black bean soup there!
-Everytime I went I would always think to myself, I’m going to order something different this time, but I never did, I always had their black bean soup.
-It was just that good!
-No, it was great!
-Sadly, the restaurant closed and I was then determined to come up with a recipe to come as close as I could to my beloved black bean soup.
+You had to have a ample amount of time for lunch because the sweet woman was an extremely slow walker (this all added to the wonderful charm of this restaurant).

 After making several black bean soups this is the one I like the best.
 I’m planning on making a fresh bean version, if I can ever remember to soak the beans the night before!